G7 summit opens with deal to use Russian assets for Ukraine as EU's traditional powers recalibrate

 As with any G7, an assortment of anti-global, anti-war and climate activists are staging protests around the summit venue, but far from where the leaders are meeting.
 One group is staging a “dinner for the poor” on Friday night calling for “peace, the rights of peoples and against the Big 7 who claim to decide the destiny of the world and our planet.”

-Associated Press journalists Angela Charlton and Sylvie Corbet in Paris contributed to this report.
+Nicole Winfield reported from Bari.
+Angela Charlton and Sylvie Corbet contributed to this report from Paris.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.